 At each vertebral level, a pair of spinal nerves exit through small openings called foraminae (one to the left and one to the right).
 These nerves serve the muscles, skin and tissues of the body and thus provide sensation and movement to all parts of the body.
 The delicate spinal cord and nerves are further supported by strong muscles and ligaments that are attached to the vertebrae.

-You should consult a neurosurgeon for neck pain if
+You should consult a neurosurgeon for neck pain if you have the above listed symptoms or the following:

 - Fever or headache accompanies the neck pain